daniel-kreutz/recorder-pm/README.md

 recorder-viz
 =============

-This is a python package which contains tools for processing [Recorder](https://github.com/uiuc-hpc/Recorder) traces.
+This is a python package for calculating performance metrics with [Recorder](https://github.com/uiuc-hpc/Recorder) traces.

-Installation and Visualization
+Installation
 -------------

 `recorder-pm` relies on Recorder to run.
 It can be installed via pip with